-71. This proposal is made under Article II 2(a).

-72. Ethiopia has a well established crocodile ranching programme, subject to outside scrutiny and supported by organizations such as FAO and WWF-International.
+- 71. This proposal is made under Resolution Conf.
+3.15. - 72.
+Ethiopia has a well established crocodile ranching programme, subject to outside scrutiny and supported by organizations such as FAO and WWF-International.
 It had been intended that on joining CITES a Resolution Conf.
 3.15 proposal on ranching would be submitted in time for the October 1989 CITES meeting.
-Unfortunately, as a result of bureaucratic delays, it has not been possible to accede to the Convention in time to submit a proposal 330 days before the meeting.

-This proposal for a quota under Resolution Conf.
-5.21 is, therefore, a temporary measure to allow the export of rapidly accumulating ranched products.
-It is intended that a ranching proposal be submitted in time for consideration at the 1991 meeting.
+Unfortunately, as a result of bureaucratic delays, it was not possible to accede to the Convention in time to submit a proposal 330 days before the meeting.
+As a result a quota under Resolution Conf.
+5.21 was obtained as a temporary measure to allow the export of rapidly accumulating ranched products.

-It would be helpful, if, at this stage, Parties indicated what information, additional to that presented here, will be required for a Resolution Conf.
-3.15 proposal.
+At the time of the 1989 submission Parties were asked to indicate what information additional to that present here would be required for a Conf.
+3.15, proposal.
+No comments were received.

 - 73. Ethiopia intends to utilize and export crocodiles and their products from two main sources:

-- Sport hunting
+- Sport Hunting

-Ranching
+- Ranching